JanSliwinski/4CBLB10-Group-35/README.md

 ## Usage

 ### Data Loading
 The dataset is loaded using the `DataLoading.m` script.
-Ensure the `ExampleDataSet` folder is on your current MATLAB path or update the file paths in the script to match your local machine:
+Ensure the `ExampleDataSet` folder is on your current MATLAB path, the path should extend down to **`...\4CBLC10-Group-35-main\4CBLC10-Group-35-main`** or update the file paths in the script to match your local machine:

 ```matlab
 % Specify the folder containing the renamed experiment data TXT files